camunda-consulting/camunda-7-code-examples/snippets/camunda-database-size-calculator/README.md

 docker logs -f camunda-database-size-calculator_camunda_1
 ```

-You should get the HTML report in a folder "database-report".
+You should get the HTML report in a folder "database-report":

 You can then clean the images and containers using "clean.sh" or run: